Sinterklaas Entry ~ Amsterdam, the Netherlands

 2021: Sinterklaas will arrive in Amsterdam on Sunday, November 14.

-The Official 2021 National Entry in (not yet decided), Saturday, November 13, will be telecast live on Dutch national television.
+The Official 2021 National Entry, Saturday, November 13, will be telecast live on Dutch national television.

 Route & approximate times: